 I am pleased to share the latest edition of the Pennsylvania Grant and Resource Directory.
-The directory was updated throughout the past year and includes new grant programs that have opened.
+The directory was updated recently and includes new grant programs and opportunities.
 While the directory is not a comprehensive list of all government programs, it is a snapshot of the popular and helpful state grants and other resources available in our Commonwealth.
+The working partnerships between state and local governments and community organizations have never been more vital.

-If you need more information about a particular program, I encourage you to visit the agency's website for the most up-to-date information or contact my office.
-I hope that you find the 2023 Pennsylvania Grant and Resource Directory helpful in your good works.
+If you need more information about a particular program, I encourage you to visit the agency's website for the most up-to-date information or contact my Philadelphia office at (215) 952-3376 or in Delco at (610) 616-2003.
+Please ensure that you are signed up for my emails and follow me on all social media platforms for the most up-to-date information for our area.

+I hope that you find the Pennsylvania Grant and Resource Directory helpful in your good works.

 Sincerely,

-1-A. Bin
+Regina G. Young

-Ryan A. Bizzarro 3rd Legislative District
+185th Legislative District

+egina Young

 Table of Contents

 Introduction

 The Basics 1

 How Your Representative Can Be of Further Assistance 1

 PA Departments

-Department of Aging 3
+Department of Aging a

 Department of Agriculture

-Department of Community & Economic Development (DCED)
+Department of Agriculture

 The Commonwealth Financing Authority (CFA)

 Department of Conservation & Natural Resources (DCNR)

-Department of Drug and Alcohol Programs (DDAP)
+Department of Conservation & Natural Nessurees (DONN)

 Department of Education (PDE)

 Department of Environmental Protection (DEP)

 Department of General Services (DGS)

-Department of Health (DOH)
+Department of General Genees (BGG)

 Department of Human Services (DHS)

 Department of Insurance

-Department of Labor & Industry (L&I)
+Department of Industry (L&I)

 Department of Military & Veterans Affairs (DMVA)

-Governor's Advisory Council on Veterans Services 132
+Governor's Advisory Council on Veterans Services

-Department of Revenue 133
+Department of Revenue

-Department of Transportation (PENNDOT) 140
+Department of Transportation (PENNDOT)

-Pennsylvania Treasury Department 149
+Pennsylvania Treasury Department

-Other PA Agencies
+Other PA Agencies 4 5 4

 Center for Rural Pennsylvania

 Governor's Office

 Office of the Budget

 Office of the State Fire Commissioner

-Pennsylvania Commission on Crime & Delinquency (PCCD) 158
+Pennsylvania Commission on Crime & Delinquency (PCCD)

 Pennsylvania Council on the Arts (PCA)

 Pennsylvania Developmental Disabilities Council (PDDC)

 Pennsylvania Emergency Management Agency (PEMA)

 Pennsylvania Fish & Boat Commission (PFBC)

-Pennsylvania Game Commission (PGC) 178
+Pennsylvania Game Commission (PGC)

-Pennsylvania Gaming Control Board (PGCB) 180
+Pennsylvania Gaming Control Board (PGCB)

 Pennsylvania Higher Education Assistance Agency (PHEAA)

-Pennsylvania Historical & Museum Commission (PHMC) 193
+Pennsylvania Historical & Museum Commission (PHMC)

-Pennsylvania House of Representatives 195
+Pennsylvania House of Representatives

-Pennsylvania Housing Finance Agency (PHFA)
+Pennsylvania Humanitiae Council (PHFA)

 Pennsylvania Humanities Council (PHC)

 Pennsylvania Infrastructure Investment Authority (PENNVEST)

-Pennsylvania Liquor Control Board (PLBC)

 Pennsylvania State University

+Pennsylvania State University

-Public Utility Commission (PUC) 214
+Public Utility Commission (PUC) ∠14

 The Basics

 - 1. Determine your need.
 Draft a plan and circulate for input.

 - 2. Research and find opportunity.
 Search or browse websites, catalogs and private foundations for potential grants.
 This may require some creative thinking.
 Gather facts and figures to support your need.
 Often, grant solicitations will describe what they do not want, but will not fully explain what they will accept.

 - 3. Locate the grant contact person or website.
 Once you have identified potential funding sources, inquire with the grant contact to learn the application process and how best to present your request in a way that maximizes the chances of award selection.

 - 4. Write proposal.
 Learn how to write grant proposals and incorporate the decision makers' terms, best interests or focus.

 - 5. There are seven components to a proposal:

 - introduction of the organization

 - summary of the project or need

-- problem/needs assessment
+- · problem/needs assessment

-- project objective
+- · project objective

 - project design

 - funding needs and project budget

 - project evaluation or review

 - 6. Review and edit the grant application(s).

 - 7. Check regularly.
 Keep records, follow up as needed, and thank everyone for their help.
 Sign up for notifications and check websites weekly for updates and new grant postings.

 How Your Representative Can Be of Further Assistance

 - Partner or coordinate with local governments or regional groups on a shared goal or goals.

 - Direct the applicant to websites, contact persons, and grant writing sources.

 - Write letters of support.